-One of the things that often surprises people is how much of my total investments are in Exchange Traded Funds (ETFs).
+People are often surprised at how much of my total investments are in Exchange Traded Funds (ETFs).
 The assumption is that because I am an active long-term investor and short-term derivative and ETF trader I likely have few if any ETFs outside of a tax-free account.

-The risk is I buy the wrong share (done that), hold onto a bad share for far too long (done that) miss new trends (done that) and so the list of personal investment risks goes.
+The risk is I buy the wrong share (done that); hold onto a bad share for far too long (done that); miss new trends (done that).
+The list of personal investment risks goes on.
 A core selection of ETFs also gives me instant diversification across asset classes and geographies.
-For example I know little about selecting property ETFs so I just by the PTXTEN and I get the ten largest property stocks.
-Want US expsoure, buy CSP500 for the S&P500.
+For example, I know little about selecting property ETFs so I just buy the CoreShares SA Property Income ETF (share code: CSPROP) and I get the largest property stocks.
+Want US exposure?
+Buy the S&P500.

-When as a newbie your confidence grows and you already have a large pile of ETFs you can start down the road of individual share investing.
-But do so cautiously always remembering to top up your ETF investments keeping this part of your portfolio at least 50%.
+When your confidence grows and you already have a large pile of ETFs, you can start down the road of individual share investing.
+But do so cautiously always remembering to top up your ETF investments to keep this part of your portfolio at least 50%.

 If you decide to only invest in ETFs, that’s perfectly fine and likely you’ll be richer for that decision as you’ll never own a dog of a share that’ll cost you money.